rilerez/inferior-cling/readme.md

 Status
 ------

 As of now, this project only contains elisp functions that send code from a C++ file to the cling interpreter.
-This facilitates
+This facilitates interactively writing and testing C++ files.

 Keybindings
 -----------